dmhenaopa/holberton-system_engineering-devops/0x00-shell_basics/README.md

 + [9-firstdirdeletion](https://github.com/dmhenaopa/holberton-system_engineering-devops/blob/master/0x00-shell_basics/9-firstdirdeletion): Delete the directory holberton that is in the /tmp directory. *Example:*
 + [10-back](https://github.com/dmhenaopa/holberton-system_engineering-devops/blob/master/0x00-shell_basics/10-back): Changes the working directory to the previous one. *Example:*
 + [11-lists](https://github.com/dmhenaopa/holberton-system_engineering-devops/blob/master/0x00-shell_basics/11-lists): Lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. *Example:*
-+ [12-file_type](https://github.com/dmhenaopa/holberton-system_engineering-devops/blob/master/0x00-shell_basics/12-file_type): Prints the type of the file named /tmp/iamafile. *Example:*
++ [12-file_type](https://github.com/dmhenaopa/holberton-system_engineering-devops/blob/master/0x00-shell_basics/12-file_type): Prints the type of the file named /tmp/iamafile.
-+ [13-symbolic_link](https://github.com/dmhenaopa/holberton-system_engineering-devops/blob/master/0x00-shell_basics/13-symbolic_link): Create a symbolic link to /bin/ls, named __ls__, in the current working directory. *Example:*
++ [13-symbolic_link](https://github.com/dmhenaopa/holberton-system_engineering-devops/blob/master/0x00-shell_basics/13-symbolic_link): Create a symbolic link to /bin/ls, named __ls__, in the current working directory.
-+ [14-copy_html](https://github.com/dmhenaopa/holberton-system_engineering-devops/blob/master/0x00-shell_basics/14-copy_html): Copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory. *Example:*
++ [14-copy_html](https://github.com/dmhenaopa/holberton-system_engineering-devops/blob/master/0x00-shell_basics/14-copy_html): Copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
-+ [15-lets_move](https://github.com/dmhenaopa/holberton-system_engineering-devops/blob/master/0x00-shell_basics/15-lets_move): Moves all files beginning with an uppercase letter to the directory /tmp/u. *Example:*
++ [15-lets_move](https://github.com/dmhenaopa/holberton-system_engineering-devops/blob/master/0x00-shell_basics/15-lets_move): Moves all files beginning with an uppercase letter to the directory /tmp/u.
-+ [16-clean_emacs](https://github.com/dmhenaopa/holberton-system_engineering-devops/blob/master/0x00-shell_basics/16-clean_emacs): Deletes all files in the current working directory that end with the character ~. *Example:*
++ [16-clean_emacs](https://github.com/dmhenaopa/holberton-system_engineering-devops/blob/master/0x00-shell_basics/16-clean_emacs): Deletes all files in the current working directory that end with the character ~.
-+ [17-tree](https://github.com/dmhenaopa/holberton-system_engineering-devops/blob/master/0x00-shell_basics/17-tree): Creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory. *Example:*
++ [17-tree](https://github.com/dmhenaopa/holberton-system_engineering-devops/blob/master/0x00-shell_basics/17-tree): Creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory.
 + [18-commas](https://github.com/dmhenaopa/holberton-system_engineering-devops/blob/master/0x00-shell_basics/18-commas): Command that lists all the files and directories of the current directory, separated by commas (,).
 Directory names should end with a slash (/).
 Files and directories starting with a dot (.) should be listed.
 The listing should be alpha ordered, except for the directories (.) and (..) which should be listed at the very beginning.
-Only digits and letters are used to sort; Digits should come first.  *Example:*
+Only digits and letters are used to sort; Digits should come first.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzMzg2MzE1NCwtMzY4MDU2NjI2LDE0Nj
+eyJoaXN0b3J5IjpbMTg5MTg5OTIyNCwtMzY4MDU2NjI2LDE0Nj
 MyMTU5MDIsMTkxNDE3Mjk3NF19
 -->